What is Laminitis?

-It is quite Common that horse owners are led to believe that they should starve a horse or pony that has laminitis, but would you starve an ill person?
+It is quite common that horse owners are led to believe that they should starve a horse or pony that has laminitis, but would you starve an ill person?

 I believe it is vital that the horse or pony with laminitis receives a fibrous diet supplemented that has sufficient minerals and vitamins to keep the horses metabolism working well.